Research project / business internship

 The final presentation is given by the student at the research group where they have performed their research.
 If the research project is performed outside UU/UMCU, the presentation must be given both at the host institute and the department of the examiner.
 Alternatively, the examiner can be present during the presentation at the host institute.

-The minimal duration of the several types of projects is in the table under ‘Length’ (1 EC = 28 hours).
-Time spent on courses, holidays or other days off should be added to the duration of the project.
-We strongly advise you to urge students to plan and take days off (preferably at least two consecutive weeks of holiday each year) to keep a healthy balance between their studies and personal time.
+The standard duration of the several types of projects is in the table under ‘Length’ (1 EC = 28 hours).
+During the application process, students must indicate the time spent on courses, holidays or other days off and the end date will be calculated automatically.
+We strongly advise you to urge your students to plan and take days off and already think of this at the start of the project (preferably at least two consecutive weeks of holiday each year) to keep a healthy balance between their studies and personal time.

-The research project needs to be finished within the maximal duration.
-This includes handing in the report and presenting the results.
+It is essential that students finish the project by the set deadline since any delay will likely affect the total duration of their Master’s programme.
+This includes handing in the final report and presenting the results.
 This does not include the 10 working days for assessment of the end products.

 After finishing his/her research project the student is capable of: